Compositionality of Linearly Solvable Optimal Control in Networked Multi-Agent Systems: SIMULATION RESULTS

 We consider how the composite control action from existing controllers generalizes to a new task.
 In the first component problem, the target states of UAV 1, 2 and 3 are assigned to be $[2;2]^\top$, $[2;2]^\top$, and $[4;5]^\top$, respectively.
 In the second component problem, the target states of UAV 1, 2 and 3 are assigned to be $[3;3]^\top$, $[3;3]^\top$, and $[5;4]^\top$.
 We apply the iterative solver approach in \cite{todorov2009compositionality} for solving the desirability function.
 We choose the $P$ matrix in composite weight computation as a diagonal matrix with all identical elements representing the equal kernel width case.
-The composition weights are designed to penalize on the target state difference between the component problems and the composite problem.
+The composition weights are designed as in \eqref{eq:discrete_weight}.
 Then the composite control actions computed by weighing on the existing controllers according to Theorem \ref{theorem_dis}, solve a new optimal control problem, with target states of $[2;3]^\top$, $[2;3]^\top$, and $[5;5]^\top$ assigned to UAV 1, 2 and 3.

-The trajectories for the UAV team following the optimal control actions in the component and composite problem settings are provided in Figures \ref{fig:example_discrete_comp} and \ref{fig:example_discrete_composite}, where `S' denotes the initial states and `T' denotes the terminal states.
+The trajectories for the UAV team following the optimal control actions in the component and composite problem settings are provided in Figures \ref{fig:comp_discrete}, where `S' denotes the initial states and `T' denotes the terminal states.
 From Figure \ref{fig:example_discrete_composite}, we notice that the composite control action solves the new problem successfully following some initial back and forth steps, while achieving the goal of cost minimization without re-computation of the optimal control actions.
 From the execution trajectory of composite control in Figure \ref{fig:example_discrete_composite}, UAV 1 and UAV 2 try to fly together most of time, while avoiding the obstacles as desired.
 Meanwhile, the solution is achieved in far less computational complexity than running the iterative solver algorithm again for the new task.